Algo2147483647/Engineering/intelligent/agent-environment learning/solution algorithm of markov decision process.md

 \end{align*}
 $$

+Strategy gradient theorem describes how to compute the gradient of the expected cumulative reward with respect to the parameters of a stochastic policy.

 ### Policy Gradient

 ## Comprehensive methods

 ### Actor-Critic

-The Actor-Critic algorithm is a foundational approach that combines the policy-based and value-based methods.
-It involves two main components
+The Actor-Critic algorithm combines the policy-based and value-based methods.

-1. **Actor**: This part of the algorithm proposes actions given the current state.
+- **Actor**: proposes actions given the current state.
 The actor is essentially the policy $\pi(a|s)$ of the agent, which can be either deterministic or stochastic.
 It's responsible for the actual decision-making process.

-2. **Critic**: The critic evaluates the actions taken by the actor by computing the value function $V(s)$ or the action-value function $Q(s, a)$.
+- **Critic**: The critic evaluates the actions taken by the actor by computing the value function $V(s)$ or the action-value function $Q(s, a)$.
 The critic assesses the quality of the actions given the state of the environment.

 <img src="assets/R.png" alt="R" style="zoom: 80%;" />

-- **Policy (Actor) Improvement**: The actor adjusts its policy parameters $\theta$ based on the gradient of expected rewards.
+**Policy (Actor) Improvement**: The actor adjusts its policy parameters $\theta$ based on the gradient of expected rewards.
 It tries to maximize the expected return by considering the feedback from the critic.

-- **Value Function (Critic) Estimation**: The critic updates the value function parameters $w$ to more accurately predict the expected return.
+**Value Function (Critic) Estimation**: The critic updates the value function parameters $w$ to more accurately predict the expected return.
 The difference between the predicted return and the actual return (the temporal difference error, $\delta$) is used to improve the policy.

-- **Temporal Difference (TD) Error**: This is a key concept in actor-critic algorithms.
+**Temporal Difference (TD) Error**: This is a key concept in actor-critic algorithms.
 The TD error $\delta$ is calculated by the critic and represents the difference between the predicted reward from the current state-action pair and the reward received plus the predicted reward from the next state.
 The TD error is then used to update both the actor and the critic.

-- **Advantages**: Actor-critic methods aim to combine the advantages of both policy-based and value-based approaches.
+**Advantages**: Actor-critic methods aim to combine the advantages of both policy-based and value-based approaches.
 The critic's value function helps reduce the variance of the policy gradient, leading to more stable and efficient learning than policy-based methods alone.
 At the same time, because the actor maintains an explicit policy, it can be easier to learn and more effective in high-dimensional or continuous action spaces compared to value-based methods.

-- **Variants**: There are many variants of the actor-critic algorithm, including A3C (Asynchronous Advantage Actor-Critic), A2C (Advantage Actor-Critic), and SAC (Soft Actor-Critic), each with its own improvements and optimizations for different scenarios.
+**Variants**: There are many variants of the actor-critic algorithm, including A3C (Asynchronous Advantage Actor-Critic), A2C (Advantage Actor-Critic), and SAC (Soft Actor-Critic), each with its own improvements and optimizations for different scenarios.

-### Deep Deterministic Policy Gradient (DDPG)
+### Deep Deterministic Policy Gradient

-DDPG is a model-free, off-policy actor-critic algorithm that specifically addresses environments with continuous action spaces.
+Deep Deterministic Policy Gradient (DDPG) is a model-free, off-policy actor-critic algorithm that specifically addresses environments with continuous action spaces.

 <img src="assets/Deep-Deterministic-Policy-Gradient-DDPG-algorithm-structure.png" alt="Deep Deterministic Policy Gradient (DDPG) algorithm structure ..." style="zoom: 60%;" />